 The Club meets on a regular basis at the homes of members or at special locations.
 In addition to having fun, the club includes such activities as the collection and exchanging of information on the history of railroading as well as current railroading practices, sharing modeling techniques, and promoting the hobby.
 The Club also participates in setting up displays for the public throughout eastern Kansas and in the greater Kansas City area.

-There is a $35 annual membership fee which is used to buy and maintain equipment used to run the layout.
+There is a $50 annual membership fee which is used to buy and maintain equipment used to run the layout, and helps with operational costs.

 Please visit with the members and consider joining us!